Larcondos/Nomis/README.md

 # Nomis
 This is a clone of the game "Simon", a popular toy in the 70's and 80's.
 Made entirely in Unity.
+Made very quickly as a proof of concept, I should probably go back and make it better but I didn't fix it then so I will leave it.

 Known Bugs:
   1. When you hit P if it's already playing back, it will repeat playback.